AltaPay/plugin-wordpress/wiki.md

 This will populate all the available terminals for the currenct API user.
 If you face any issue click on **Refresh connection** button, this will fetch the terminals again and populate the list.

-## Subscriptions

-AltaPay plugin is compatible with the [WooCommerce Subscriptions](https://woocommerce.com/products/woocommerce-subscriptions/) extension to accept recurring payments in your WooCommerce store.

-> Note:
->
-> Currently, AltaPay plugin supports recurring payments with the credit card terminal only.

 ## Synchronize payment methods